bquast/readmesite/README.md

 # READMEsite

-**readmesite** is static site generator, turning the `README.md` of a repository into a standalone website; no files, configs or flags, just the command builds the site.
+**readmesite** is static site generator, that turns the `README.md` of any repository into a standalone website; no files, configs or flags, just the command builds the site.

 It converts a git repository's `README.md` file into a clean, single-page static website.
 It's designed to be zero-configuration for the target repository and generates sites that are easy to deploy.